Karenxzr/MultiNEP/README.md

 ## Usage

-It is quite simple to run MultiNEP through a wrapper function of `nep`, see example below:
+It is quite simple to run MultiNEP through a wrapper function of `nep`.
+You need to provide a matrix of general network, a disease-specific feature similarity matrix, a dataframe of initial disease assiciation signals, and a list of feature names with the first element with all gene names and the second being all metabolites.
+You can find sample input data within pacakge or in the `data` folder.
+See example below:

 `library(MultiNEP)` <br />
 `results = nep(s0=s0,E=E,signals=signal,feature_name_list = feature_name_list, model='multinep')` <br />